 - Active stretching and strengthening exercises as part of a physical therapy rehabilitation program.
 You should use the level of pain to guide how much exercise you should do. if the exercises are too aggressive or frequent then further damage may occur.

 - Until your groin feels completely better, switch to a different activity that won't put too much stress on your groin muscles.
 For example, runners could try swimming to stay fit until the groin problem has resolved.

 Simple conservative treatments as listed above are usually enough to help a pulled groin get better.

 However if they don't work very well then surgery may be an option, especially if you are an athlete or other sportsperson and need to be back in training or competing as soon as possible.

 While surgery may give you relief, it's still a last resort.
 Not everyone can return to their previous level of activity after surgery.

-The recovery time depends on how serious your groin strain is.
+The recovery time for groin muscle strains depends on how serious your groin strain is.
 It often takes about four to six weeks but different people heal at different rates.
 Whatever you do, don't rush things.
 If you start pushing yourself before your groin has healed, further injury may occur.
 Repeated pulled groins may take longer to heal or even become a permanent problem.

 - Always warm up thoroughly, including your legs and groin muscles, before any physical activity.